 Author Nic Naitanui was born in Sydney to Fijian parents before moving to Western Australia.
 The Australian rules footballer may be known to students — he plays for the West Coast Eagles in the Australian Football League.

 Attending a new school can be scary for little people because they don’t know the people there or even where to find things (like the bathroom!) — help your class get acquainted with every part of the school with a fun scavenger hunt, and introduce them to all the staff along the way!
-Print scavenger hunt worksheets for each student or for pairs to share.

-The World Needs Who You Were Made to Be – Joanna Gaines
+24. The World Needs Who You Were Made to Be by Joanna Gaines

-This is a beautiful story to read to your children on day one of the school year as it follows a group of diverse children as they each build their very own hot-air balloons.
+This is a beautiful story to read to your class on day one of the school year as it follows a group of diverse children as they each build their very own hot-air balloons.
 The kids work together leaning into their own skills to fill the sky with beautiful colours.

 Why not encourage students to soar to great heights this term by creating a hot air balloon classroom display together?

-Little Miss Jessica Starts School by Jessica Smith
+25. Little Miss Jessica Starts School by Jessica Smith

 Little Miss Jessica doesn’t look like the other kids.
 Follow her journey as she discovers, with her school friends, that their differences are the exact thing that brings them together.

-How to Get Your Teacher Ready for School by Jean Reagan
+26. How to Get Your Teacher Ready for School by Jean Reagan

 This teacher-favourite book provides a brilliant opportunity to develop emotional literacy and to tick a Health and Physical Education box.
-After reading, why not use the My Emotions Wheel to show your students a range of emotions?

 - Ask your students to take you on a museum walk (silent stroll) around the classroom to observe the different areas of the classroom.